11 Tips on When and How to Prune Fig Trees (2024 Update)

 3. Prune for Fruit

 After you transplant and prune your tree, wait until the second dormant season to prune it for fruiting.
 Choose four to six of the healthiest branches spaced evenly around the tree.
 Each branch needs to be 6 to 8 inches away from any other branch so it can grow to a diameter of 3 to 4 inches without bumping into the others, which could reduce your crop and lead to splitting and cracking.
-Once you choose your branches, prune away the rest of the new branches and shoots, leaving only the six chosen ones.
+Once you choose your branches, prune away the rest of the new branches and shoot, leaving only the six chosen ones.
 These branches will become the main fruiting branches.

 4. Prune for Maintenance